Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 # The Dutch quiz
 This quiz game will help you learn some facts about the Netherlands in a fun way.
 The facts are very random and are shuffled each time you play this game.
 I designed this quiz specificly for people who recently moved to the Netherlands and help them gain some knowlegde and conversation material.
+The user can actually learn something from simply playing this game.
 But actually this quiz is fun to play for everyone! <br> Are you ready to play and earn all the 10 points?

 ![This is a mockup of the quiz](./doc/mockup-quiz.png)